 Danmarks Nationalbank’s gold

 For historical reasons, Danmarks Nationalbank holds around 66.5 tonnes of gold.
-The value of the gold stock fluctuates with the gold price, but at the end of 2023 the value of the gold was kr.
-29.8 billion.
+The value of the gold stock fluctuates with the gold price, but at the end of 2024 the value of the gold was kr.
+40.3 billion.
 The gold stock is part of Danmarks Nationalbank’s foreign exchange reserve, and because of the fixed exchange rate policy we use the gold stock to keep the exchange rate of the krone stable.
-But gold currently constitutes a very small share of the foreign exchange reserve and it is not traded.
+But gold currently constitutes a smaller share of the foreign exchange reserve.

 Gold is part of the foreign exchange reserve